yy96/WhatsYourKindofMovie/index.md

   <img src="pictures/Community_1_tags_wordCloud.jpg" alt="Word cloud of Community 1's tags"/>
   <h5 style="text-align: center;">Word cloud of Community 1's tags</h5>
 </figure>
-Words such as `might`, `opera`, `heist` and `madrid` defines community one as they are much bigger in size and can be easily notced in the word cloud.
+Words such as `might`, `opera`, `heist` and `madrid` define community one as they are much bigger in size and can be easily noticed in the word cloud.
 We also see words such as `comedy`, `horror`, `family` that describes genres of movies.
 This suggest that majority of community one users tend to watch such genres.

 *       **Community 2**
 <figure style="text-align: center;">
   <img src="pictures/Community_2_tags_wordCloud.jpg" alt="Word cloud of Community 2's tags"/>
   <h5 style="text-align: center;">Word cloud of Community 2's tags</h5>
 </figure>
-Words such as `witch`, `fantasy`, `comedy` defines community two.
+Words such as `witch`, `fantasy`, `comedy` define community two.
 These words suggest that community two users tend to watch fairy tale, cartoonic genres of movies or movies that contain more imaginery elements.
 Furthermore, we also see words such as `ghibli`, `animation` and `foreign` which may also suggest they watch movies that are made in other countries such as Japan.

 *       **Community 3**
 <figure style="text-align: center;">
   <img src="pictures/Community_3_tags_wordCloud.jpg" alt="Word cloud of Community 3's tags"/>
   <h5 style="text-align: center;">Word cloud of Community 3's tags</h5>
 </figure>
-Words such as `century`, `18th` and `conversation` defines community three.
+Words such as `century`, `18th` and `conversation` define community 3.
 We also see words such as `lewis`, `austen` which are possibly the people related to the movie.
 For example, austen may refer to Jane Austen and the books that are written by her.
 Her stories are mostly based on the lives in 18th.
 This corresponds to the highlighted 18th in the word cloud.
 Time in the movie production seems to be an important characteristic for this community.
-The users in this community are likely to have a preference for movies that features the stories during 18th and 19th centuries.
+The users in this community are likely to have a preference for movies that feature the stories during 18th and 19th centuries.
 They might be in favour of the production by particular writer or actor.

 *       **Community 4**
 <figure style="text-align: center;">
   <img src="pictures/Community_4_tags_wordCloud.jpg" alt="Word cloud of Community 4's tags"/>
   <h5 style="text-align: center;">Word cloud of Community 4's tags</h5>
 </figure>
-As we understand previously, community four is much smaller by size compared to other communities.
+As we understand previously, community 4 is much smaller by size compared to other communities.
 Thus, the tags featured in the word cloud will also be less.
-It is interesting to note that the top 10 important tags shares the same score.
-This means that each of these tags hold equal importance in defining community four.
-Words such as `informatics`, `education`, `tearjerking`, inspirational seems to suggest that community four users tend to movies that are more informative and have educational values.
-In particular, there are quite a number of words that are related to a specifc academic topic such as informatics, crptography and code.
+Words such as `informatics`, `education`, `tearjerking`, `inspirational` seem to suggest that community 4 users tend to watch movies that are more informative and have educational values.
+In particular, there are quite a number of words that are related to a specifc academic topic such as informatics, cryptography and code.
 <br/>

 > Based on the word clouds generated for each community, the distinct characteristics for each community are highly related to movie genres.
 While each community has its own distinct characteristics, we realise there are some common traints among the communities.
 For example, comedy is seen in both community 1 and 2.
-Thus we are interested to further find the common traits among the communities and the non-common ones.
+Thus, we are interested to find out more about the common traits among the communities and the non-common ones.

 #### 5.3.3 Common Tags among Communities
 1.      comedy